okolupaev/AutoSpectral/README.md

 Since one of my recent updates broke things, I’ll be moving to using tagged releases that should be easier to install if the latest version has flaws.
-I’ll also try to set up a separate development branch.
+I’ve also set up a separate development branch, which will get the updates first.
 Things probably should have been that way from the start, but this is all new to me.

 Please check the [help pages and articles](https://drcytometer.github.io/AutoSpectral/) before submitting